CaioMalaquias/caiomalaquias.github.io/README.md

 ### Research, Teaching and Event Planning

 - Ronald Coase Institute, *Alumnus*
+- SICSS - University of Rochester, *Alumnus*
 - School of Politics - University of Nottingham, _Research Assistant_
+- Comparative Politics II, *Teaching Assistant (as an MA Student*)
 - Political Institutions II, *Teaching Assistant (as an MA Student)*
 - Democratic Theory IV, *Teaching Assistant (as an MA Student)*
 - Contemporary Political Theory, *Teaching Assistant (as an Undergrad)*